 The Path to the Blast Furnace

-To reach Elisabeth you left the general office by the corridor end door, followed a wide tarmac path leading underneath the railway line (Highline) which then sloped gently up towards the staff canteen, a low white building.
-Passing the canteen on your left, bearing right, the road sloped down and with the works canteen on the right, in front of you was Elisabeth and her huge, blue painted corrugated steel cast house.
+To reach Elisabeth you left the general office by the corridor end door, followed a wide tarmac path leading underneath the works railway line (Highline) which then sloped gently up towards the staff canteen, a low white building.
+Passing the canteen on your left, bearing right, the road then sloped down and with the works canteen on the right, in front of you was Elisabeth and her huge, blue painted corrugated steel cast house.
 Continuing on down the hill brought you directly in front of the slag side of the cast house and the railway line where a trains of ladles known as ‘Slag Pots’ would be positioned.
-The cast house floor itself was some twenty or thirty feet above ground level.
-When the furnace was flushing slag, molten slag would simply pour from the runner-end spout and into an awaiting pot.
+The cast house floor itself was some twenty or thirty feet above ground level and was reached by wide metal steps leading to a gangway over the rails into a doorway cut-out.
+When the furnace was flushing, molten slag would simply pour from the runner-end spout and into an awaiting pot.
 Up in the cast house floor the slag ran along sand channels and a system of simple manually operated gates directed the flow towards each spout in turn.
-Once one pot was filled a gate would be dropped and the flow redirected to the next channel for the next pot in the train below.
+Once one pot was filled a gate would be dropped and the flow redirected along the channel for the next pot in the train below.
 Quite often a pot would be cracked and leak slag onto the line.
 This was dramatically but effectively dealt with by hosing the offending side of the pot with a jet of water creating a crust which formed a seal accompanied by clouds of steam.
 Once filled the train of pots would move away with crusts formed on top of the slag and wend its way to the tip at the Tarmac plant next to the steelworks, the railway line for the slag trains leading past the blast furnace office.
 Once at the Tarmac plant the diesel loco would uncouple from the pots, then couple to a chain connecting each one.
 The loco would then pull the chain tilting all the pots, emptying the molten contents down a slope to cool and be broken up later for use in road making.

-After so many charges the large bell would lower its contents into the furnace.
+After so many charges, with the small bell closed, the large bell would lower its contents into the furnace.
 You would know when this had occurred as the pressure relief valve opened at the very top of the furnace with a loud blast.

 The top of the furnace also indicated when the furnace was temporarily ‘off blast’ for routine maintenance when a plume of steam would be visible.
 This would be the case usually one day per week.

 Past the skip hoist was the dustcatcher on the left and the engineers – or ‘crash gang’ portakabins on the right.
 Memory fades now but continue walking and you pass open ground, maybe an unofficial car park, with the stockyards on the right.
-I do remember there was a narrow pedestrian tunnel under the highline and stockyard which brought you out next to the blast furnace office.
-I think the other end of this tunnel came out near the general office.
+There was also a narrow pedestrian tunnel under the highline and stockyard which brought you out next to the blast furnace office with the other end near the general office.